Explore Other Palomarin Data:

 Point Blue staff and interns collect weather data several times each day at the Palomarin Field Station to understand how climate change (over the long-term) and weather fluctuations (over the short-term) affect birds.
 Weather plays a huge role in the daily lives of birds, from successfully raising young to surviving the winter, while climate change can affect the long-term stability of bird populations.

-Average temperatures and rainfall recorded at the Palomarin Field Station each year, 1976–2019.
+To examine long-term weather patterns, we calculated annual average temperatures and total rainfall at Palomarin since 1976.
 Average temperatures are calculated from the average of the daily high and low temperatures.
 Rainfall totals are calculated from July through June of the following calendar year, to capture an entire winter rainy season.
+Both measures have fluctuated over the last 48 years, but rainfall totals are particularly variable.
+The wettest year we recorded was in the winter of 1997-98 (during a strong El Niño).
+More recently, we had two very dry winters in a row in 2019-20 and 2020-21, the driest years since 1976-77.

 Why is tracking weather and climate important for bird conservation?